CIOK-FM

-CIOK-FM, is a Canadian radio station broadcasting at 100.5 FM in Saint John, New Brunswick, owned by the Maritime Broadcasting System.
+CIOK-FM (100.5 MHz) is a Canadian radio station in Saint John, New Brunswick, owned by the Maritime Broadcasting System.
 The station currently offers an adult contemporary format branded on-air as K100.
 Prior to July 2009, it had an adult contemporary format before changing to CHR/Top 40.
 As of September 2015, the station moved back to AC.

 Format

 The format change happened a little after the same time CFQM-FM in Moncton changed from an Adult Contemporary format, to a Classic Hits format in July 2009.

 CIOK was being programmed out of Moncton and in order to cut costs, MBS decided that instead of flipping CIOK to a classic hits format they would change the format to a CHR/Top 40 format to more effectively compete with rival CHWV-FM.
 CIOK-FM's switch to CHR joined sister station CKCW-FM in Moncton, which moved from top 40 to hot AC by that same time.
 Nielsen BDS later moved the station to the Canadian hot adult contemporary panel after the flip of this station to top 40.
 In September 2015, the station returned to adult contemporary.